 On this page:

-A Job's build can be run on an elastic agent, provided that the capabilities of the elastic agent meet the requirements of the Job.
-Bamboo will assign the relevant Job build to an available elastic agent from the build queue automatically, in the same way that Job builds are assigned to non-elastic agents.
-The elastic agent must already be running for a Job build to be assigned to it.
+A Bamboo build job can be run on an elastic agent, provided that the capabilities of the elastic agent meet the requirements of the job.
+Bamboo will assign the relevant job to an available elastic agent from the build queue automatically.
+The elastic agent must already be running for a job to be assigned to it.

 An elastic agent is started by creating a new instance of an elastic image.
 Creating this new elastic instance automatically runs an elastic agent process in the instance.
 The agent inherits the capabilities of the image it was created from.
 Only one agent process can be run in an instance, although multiple instances can be created from the same image.

-Once a Job's build has completed running on an elastic agent, its results are made available (like those of any other Job build executed on a non-elastic agent).
+Once a job has completed running on an elastic agent, its results are made available (like those of any other job executed on a non-elastic agent).
 The elastic agent and instance will continue to run until they are shut down.
 Shutting down an elastic instance will terminate the agent, not take it offline.
-However, Bamboo will store historical information about the terminated elastic agent, such as the Job builds which it has run.
+However, Bamboo will store historical information about the terminated elastic agent, such as the job which it has run.